Kings Gap Environmental Education Center

 - Most Difficult – Elevation gain or loss is usually severe, less than 18% slope, maximum 30+% up to 500 feet

 Bike the 4-mile windy road leading up to the mansion.
 Be sure to stop along the way at scenic vistas of the Valley below.
 NOTE: Bikes are prohibited on the trails.
-View more bike routes.
+View more bike routes in Cumberland Valley.

 Guided Hikes and Programs